-- If gardening on a budget, or if time is precious, but you still want a colourful display around your home, then there is nothing easier to grow than hardy Annuals.
+- If you are longing for a colourful garden this summer but gardening on a budget, then there is nothing easier or better value to grow than Hardy Annuals.
 These can be sown direct into the garden any time from this month up to the first week of June, as soon as the soil is dry and warm enough.
 These are easy to grow and will reward you with a glorious display this summer from very little time and effort as well as leave a few pounds in your pocket.

 - If you are planning to have a bumper harvest of Cucumbers or Courgettes this year, then towards the end of the month is an ideal time to sow some under glass in a heated propagator at 21C (70F).
-I like to sow seeds into individual 9cm (3 1/2in) pots filled with multipurpose compost.
-All these vegetables are of the same family so when you sow them, always push the seeds in on their edge, rather than flat.
+I like to sow seeds into individual 9cm pots which are half filled with a good quality seed sowing compost.
+Once the seeds germinate and reach the top of the pots, I then carefully fill up the rest of the pot around the stems so the plants are more sturdy and this will encourage further stem roots to grow.
+All these vegetables are of the same family so it is important when you sow them, always push the seeds in on their edge, rather than flat.
 This is so the water runs away from the sides of the seeds.
 This is important because if the seeds are sown flat, there is always a danger the seeds may get too wet and rot rather than germinate.
-Both these vegetables can be grown very well in containers on a sunny patio.
+Both these vegetables can also be grown very well in containers on a sunny patio.

 - By the end of this month hopefully the majority of the hard frosts will have past, so it will be time to prune back the old growth of Penstemons and Hardy Fuchsias.
 These can be pruned back quite hard, down to about 15cm (6in) from the ground.
 This will encourage the new young shoots at the base of the plants to grow and replace the old woody growth you are cutting away.